caltechlibrary/newt/README.md

 In principle a Newt based application can scale as wide as needed as long as each element in the pipeline(s) can also scale.

-In our example Postgres can be configured as a <abbr title="high availability">HA</abbre> cluster.
-PostgREST, Pandoc server, Newt's mustache engine all are stateless and be run in parallel.
+In our example Postgres can be configured as a <abbr title="high availability">HA</abbr> cluster.
+PostgREST, Pandoc server, Newt's mustache engine all are stateless and can be run in parallel.
 You can scale as large us Postgres can be scaled by adding more instances of the stateless services.

 While my intention with Newt is targeting the small it should scale up to meet high volume demands.